buddhist-uni/buddhist-uni.github.io/_content/reference/ati.md

 year: 1995
 ---

-An important online source for free sutta translations and vetted content on Theravada (mostly Thai) Buddhism in English.
+An important online source for free sutta translations and vetted content on Theravāda (mostly Thai) Buddhism in English.